Fudoh: The New Generation: Release

 Fudoh: The Next Generation was initially going be intended as a V-Cinema release in Japan.
 While viewing the rushes of the film, the producers felt it was too good of a picture to be released straight-to-video and had it premiere in theaters instead.
 It was released theatrically in Japan on October 12, 1996.

 Fudoh: The Next Generation was one of the first films directed by Takashi Miike to play to foreign audiences.
-The film was shown in early 1997 at the Brussels Fantastic Film Festival in Belgium, followed by a release at the Fantasia Film Festival in Montreal and the Toronto International Film Festival.
+The film was shown in early 1997 at the Brussels International Fantastic Film Festival in Belgium, followed by a release at the Fantasia Film Festival in Montreal and the Toronto International Film Festival.

 Reception

 Time listed the film as one of the top films of the year in December 1997.